Jenkin Chapel: Name

 There is disagreement about the origin of the name "Jenkin".
 One theory is that the junction was the trading site for a man called Jenkin, from Ruthin, North Wales.
 The track-marking stone at this point was known as "Jenkin Cross".
 Other theories are that Jenkin was the name of a local farming family, or that it was the name of a "fiery Welsh preacher" who preached at the horse fair held here.

-The chapel features in Alan Garner's 2003 novel Thursbitch.

 Current use

 The church is open all year round.
 Evensong is at 3pm on the third Sunday of the month between Easter and Christmas as well as special services, including Carols by Candlelight in December and the Big Sing in Summer.

 The church featured in an episode of Hunted, shown on Channel 4 on 4 January 2018.

+Appearances in popular culture

+The chapel features in Alan Garner's 2003 novel Thursbitch, which is set in the surrounding area, and in which the chapel's foundation is a passing plot point in the region's integration into the Christian world.